dpnyk/deepikanayak.com/_posts/2014-09-18- Customer-Support-and-User-Experience --How-Instagram- is-dangerous.md

 --- layout: post
-title: "Customer Support and User Experience and why instagram is dangerous"
+title: "Customer Support and User Experience - How Instagram is dangerous"
 description: "Why support forms a key part of great user experience"
 category: blog